-Radio station revives former officials with legal, political issues
+Radio station revives ex-officials with issues

 Superstation 910 AM normally deals in ministerial radio programming, so perhaps recent high-profile show host additions seem to deal with redemption since they all were either legally or politically humiliated.